jollygoodjacob/OpenRES/README.md

 ### Overview of Extracted Features

-The following 9 features will be extracted through 5 tools:
+The following nine features will be extracted across the Eerste River catchment using OpenRES tools:

 | Step | Feature                | Attribute Code |
 |------|------------------------|----------------|